ralphcoder/babble/README.md

 ## Discription

- I have implemented firebase 🔥 **Authentication** to authenticate the user on login or signup.
+ I have implemented Firebase 🔥 **Authentication** to authenticate the user on login or signup.

  Firebase 🔥 **Firestore** to make NoSQL document database that lets us easily store, sync, and query data of the cit chats. 🗣